 In March 2013, Alabama Governor Bentley signed into law a tax credit scholarship program, which permits businesses to make donations to qualifying scholarship organizations that then can provide scholarships to students.
 To qualify, students from lower-income families must be in a low-performing public school.
 The tax credit could potentially help 6,000 students in failing districts, including students who currently attend a private school, but are zoned for a failing public school.
 The state does not permit choice among traditional public schools.SOURCE: The Friedman Foundation for Educational Choice

-Despite continuous efforts by legislators, Alabama is one of the eight remaining states with no charter school law.SOURCE: The Essential Guide to Charter School Law 2013 National Ranking and Scorecard
+Despite continuous efforts by legislators, Alabama is one of the eight remaining states with no charter school law.SOURCE: 2014 Charter School Law Rankings and Scorecard

 Alabama is limited in its digital learning offerings with only one virtual school that offers supplemental online learning.
 The state’s funding mechanism also does not support universal access to online learning options.SOURCE: Digital Learning Now!